zaiisao/Documentation/en/Video/screensharing_android.md

 title: Share the Screen
 description:
 platform: Android
-updatedAt: Thu Jun 11 2020 09:45:48 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 04:26:04 GMT+0800 (CST)
 ---
 # Share the Screen
 ## Introduction
-During a video call or live broadcast, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.
+During a video call or interactive streaming, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.

 Screen sharing is applied in the following scenarios: